truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBHomeShare.md

 Go to **Credentials > Users** and click **Add**.
 Create a new user name and password.
 For home directories, make the username all lowercase.

-Adding and configure permissions for the user the private share is for to allow log in access to the share and the ability see a folder matching their username.
+Add and configure permissions for the user the private share is for to allow log in access to the share and the ability see a folder matching their username.

 By default, the user **Home Directory** is set to **/var/empty**.
 You must change this to the path for the new parent dataset created for home directories.